 (E) Right to Apply.
 Any person, individually or through an authorized representative, has the right, and must be afforded the opportunity without delay, to apply for MassHealth.

-(F) Right to Be Assisted by Others.
+(F) Right to Be Assisted by Others

 (1) The applicant or member has the right to be accompanied by an appeal representative during the appeal process.